Collard greens fresh from the garden or purchased in the grocery store should be washed in hot, salty water to get rid of debris and insects.

 Cut to desired size.

-There are a variety of ways to season collards and make them taste fantastic.
+There are a variety of ways to season collards to make them taste fantastic.

-My recipe contains fresh collard greens seasoned with smoked ham hocks (or use a ham bone), sugar to get rid of bitterness, salt, coarse ground black pepper, Liquid Smoke, and Cajun Hot Sauce.
+The fresh collard greens in my recipe are seasoned with smoked ham hocks (or use a ham bone), sugar to get rid of bitterness, salt, coarse ground black pepper, Liquid Smoke, and Cajun Hot Sauce.

 SMOKED TURKEY WINGS